antononcube/RakuForPrediction-book/Articles/Grammar-based-random-sentences-generation-Part1-work.md

 - `DSL::English::QuantileRegressionWorkflows::Grammar`
 - `DSL::English::RecommenderWorkflows::Grammar`

-The main, first level rules of those grammars have name that finish with "-command".
+The main, first level rules of those grammars have names that finish with "-command".
 Here are the commands in the classification workflows grammar:

 ```perl6